phoe/protest/doc/protocol.md

 `DECLAIM FTYPE` call if the protocol is defined with `:DECLAIM-TYPES-P` being true.

+If a documentation string is provided, it is attached to the resulting `DEFGENERIC` form.

 ### :MACRO

 Describes a macro that is a part of a protocol.